dxdxdt/proone/doc/sws.md

 ### Recon
 The role of the Recon(RCN) worker is to discover nodes both on the internet and the link-local network.
-The worker instance takes a target network list and a blacklist network list as parametres. */src/data/recon.samepl.conf* is the sample lists for **proone-recon**, and `PRNE_RCN_T_IPV4`, `PRNE_RCN_BL_IPV4`, `PRNE_RCN_T_IPV6` and `PRNE_RCN_BL_IPV6` macro defines are for hardcoded values in Proone.
+The worker instance takes a target network list and a blacklist network list as parameters. */src/data/recon.sample.conf* is the sample lists for **proone-recon**, and `PRNE_RCN_T_IPV4`, `PRNE_RCN_BL_IPV4`, `PRNE_RCN_T_IPV6` and `PRNE_RCN_BL_IPV6` macro defines are for hardcoded values in Proone.
 The `PRNE_RCN_PORTS` macro defines the target remote remote TCP ports